Taylor-McNeil/CSC-4980-Courses/readme.md

 <li> Open the terminal or cmd </li>
 <li> Navigate to where you cloned or downloaded the repository </li>
 <li> Type truffle compile </li>
-   --A list of warnings should come up, everything is fine </li>
 <li>Type truffle develop </li>
    --Start adding instructors!